AaronrTX/SeedApp/README.md

 Go to build (on the left side) - Realtime Database - create Database - Next - Click on **locked mode** - enable

+To run, if you get an error of something in drawable requires new version of comileSdk = 34

+Go to Gradie Scripts - build.gradle.kts (Module :app) Go to compileSdk and change it from
+    33 to 34
+    Save and sync it